ryansolid/dom-expressions/README.md

 This package wraps libraries like KnockoutJS or MobX and use them independent of their current render systems using a small library to render pure DOM expressions.
 This approach has been proven to be incredibly fast, dominating the highest rankings in the [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).

 It is designed to be used with a companion render API.
 Currently there is a JSX Babel Plugin, and Tagged Template Literals, and HyperScript runtime APIs.
+Most developers will not use this package directly.
+It is intended to help author your own Reactive Libraries and not to be used directly in projects.

 ## Example Implementations
 * [Solid](https://github.com/ryansolid/solid): A declarative JavaScript library for building user interfaces.
-* [ko-jsx](https://github.com/ryansolid/ko-jsx): Knockout JS with JSX rendering.
 * [mobx-jsx](https://github.com/ryansolid/mobx-jsx): Ever wondered how much more performant MobX is without React?
 A lot.
+* [ko-jsx](https://github.com/ryansolid/ko-jsx): Knockout JS with JSX rendering.
+* [s-jsx](https://github.com/ryansolid/s-jsx): Testbed for trying new techniques in the fine grained space.

 ## Runtime Generator